sealx017/SMASH-package/README.md

 # Python implementation of SMASH

 ### How to install?
 We recommend downloading the Github repository as a ZIP file and unpacking it.
-The users need to change the path (which currently looks like, path = "/Users/sealso/Documents/GitHub/SMASH-package") to the location of the unpacked SMASH-package folder in their system.
+The users need to change the path (which currently looks like, path = "/Users/sealso/Documents/GitHub/SMASH-package") to the location of the unpacked SMASH-package-main folder in their system.

 ### Overview of the main functions